FAQ Page for Charity Treks HIV / AIDS Bike Treks

 A. Evening time is at the discretion of the riders.
 All riders will need to attend a group meeting with the organizers every night.
 This meeting will last about 20-30 minutes and serve to discuss the day’s events, any changes to the route and any questions that the group may have.
 We also use this time to celebrate the day’s achievements and prepare for tomorrow.

-Q. What happens at the end of the Trek ?
+Q. What happens at the end of the Trek ? (applicable only to multi-day events, 2021 is a 1-day event)

-A. On Day 4, near the end of the route, we will have a small holding area set up where we will ask the riders to wait until all riders have arrived, so that we can ride into the park together, as a show of unity.
+A. On Day 4, near the end of the route, we will have a small holding area set up where we will ask the riders to wait until all riders have arrived, so that we can ride back to the hotel together, as a show of unity.
 There may also be some media presence and/or police escort, which is why we schedule our arrival.
 We will have brief closing ceremonies, and will have a restaurant selected for an evening dinner for those who wish to participate.

 Q. How do I get my bike back home at the end of the Trek ?